iben12/laravel-statable/README.md

 And that's it!

 #### Usage
-You can now access the following methods on your entity:
+You can now access the following methods on your model:
 ```php
 $post = \App\Post::first();